spereira2017/ToS-Addons/README.md

 ## Thanks

-Thank to @fiote to help with some informations :)
+Thanks to @fiote for the help provided :)